 When you instantiate a client, the library looks for credentials in this order:

-• GOOGLE_APPLICATION_CREDENTIALS env var pointing to a service-account JSON key
+• Wherever GOOGLE_APPLICATION_CREDENTIALS env var is pointing to (user account or service account JSON key)

-• Built-in service account on GCE/Cloud Run/Cloud Functions via the metadata server
+• Built-in service account on GCE/Cloud Run/Cloud Functions via the metadata server.
+This automatically provides credentials when running on Google Cloud infrastructure—no configuration needed.

 Below are two examples of what the credentials file might look like, depending on the type: